BePo65/mat-image-overlay/README.md

 Some special icons are stored in the code as strings representing the icons as svg graphics.

 ## Mat-Image-Overlay Demo
-Demo project to show case how `mat-image-overlay` works.
+Demo project to show how `mat-image-overlay` works.

 ```
 git clone git@github.com:BePo65/mat-image-overlay.git